openai/openai-realtime-agents/README.md

 - If you want help creating your own prompt using the conventions shown in customerServiceRetail, including defining a state machine, we've included a metaprompt [here](src/app/agentConfigs/voiceAgentMetaprompt.txt), or you can use our [Voice Agent Metaprompter GPT](https://chatgpt.com/g/g-678865c9fb5c81918fa28699735dd08e-voice-agent-metaprompt-gpt)

 ## Output Guardrails
-Assistant messages are checked for safety and compliance using a guardrail function before being finalized in the transcript.
-This is implemented in [`src/app/hooks/useHandleServerEvent.ts`](src/app/hooks/useHandleServerEvent.ts) as the `processGuardrail` function, which is invoked on each assistant message (after every 5 incremental words received) to run a moderation/classification check.
-You can review or customize this logic by editing the `processGuardrail` function definition and its invocation inside `useHandleServerEvent`.
+Assistant messages are checked for safety and compliance before they are shown in the UI.
+The guardrail call now lives directly inside `src/app/App.tsx`: when a `response.text.delta` stream starts we mark the message as **IN_PROGRESS**, and once the server emits `guardrail_tripped` or `response.done` we mark the message as **FAIL** or **PASS** respectively.
+If you want to change how moderation is triggered or displayed, search for `guardrail_tripped` inside `App.tsx` and tweak the logic there.

 ## Navigating the UI
 - You can select agent scenarios in the Scenario dropdown, and automatically switch to a specific agent with the Agent dropdown.